 There are other passively managed funds whose trades are determined so as to produce returns similar to a certain segment of a market, such as a particular industry or region of the world, that may or may not have an index that measures those returns.

-Funds can own a wide variety of securities – everything from stocks and bonds to commodities, among others.
+Funds can own a wide variety of securities – everything from stocks and bonds to Basic goods often used as inputs to the production of other goods or services.
+The primary categories in which commodities fall are metals, energy, livestock and agricultural products., among others.
 As you are looking for a fund, you’ll want to decide what type of security you are seeking.

 Most funds focus on a specific geography.
 Many mutual funds focus on US investments, while others purchase securities from within a region of the US, the whole world or segments thereof, such as the developed world excluding the US.
 While I hold most of my North American equity positions in individual companies, I use mutual funds to diversify my A group of financial instruments. globally.